rd11490/NBA-Play-By-Play-Example/README.md

 #### Getting the subsitutions in a period
-Once we have a list of all of the players who were on the court in a given period we can take all of the substitutions during that period, to determine who started the period on the court.
-We do this by taking all of the substitution events for each player during the period (SUB IN vs SUB OUT) and then determining which event was first for the player.
-We then take all of the players whose first event was to be SUBBED IN and filter those out of the list of players who played in the period.
+Once we have a list of all of the players who were on the court in a given period we can use all of the substitution events during that period to determine who started the period on the court.
+First we take all of the substitution events for each player during the period (SUB IN vs SUB OUT) and then find out which of the two was the first substitution event for the player.
+We then take all of the players whose first event was SUBBED IN and filter those out of the list of players who played in the period.
 We are then left with the players who started the period.